Brandon Lowe Player Props: Rays vs. White Sox

 Brandon Lowe At The Plate

-- Lowe has driven home a run in seven games this year (41.2%), including more than one RBI in 23.5% of his games and producing three or more of his team's runs on two occasions..
+- Lowe has driven in a run in seven games this season (38.9%), including four games with more than one RBI (22.2%).
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.